Welcome to today's edition of the Rush 24-7 podcast.

 We're certainly hoping so.

-We want to see Chady and John in Club Gitmore Orange.
+We want to see Cheney and Jean in Club Gitmo Orange.

-Uh we want to see Scooter Libby being perp walked out of the White House, all this uh stuff.
+We want to see Scooter Libby being perp walked out of the White House, all this stuff.

 And they keep changing the theme.

-They keep changing what the indictments are gonna be about, and uh and nobody knows.
+They keep changing what the indictments are going to be about, and nobody knows.

-Uh so I started In with a long bit of research on just how this all got started and who it was that really first notified anybody that Valerie Plame worked at the CIA.
+So I started in with a long bit of research on just how this all got started and who it was that really first notified anybody that Valerie Plame worked at the CIA.

-And it turns out that Joe Wilson did one month before Novax Column.
+And it turns out that Joe Wilson did one month before Novak's column.

-Novax Column was in, I think July of 2004, and Joe Wilson, it was speaking at some left-wing think tank on how Iraq was such a boondoggle and what's what's next for the leftist movement.
+And Joe Wilson was speaking at some left-wing think tank on how Iraq was such a boondoggle and what's next for the leftist movement.

-And then I went back and I found a uh a uh Washington Times story from uh this past summer, in which, oh, because one oh, oh, forgot this.
+And then I went back and I found a Washington Times story from this past summer in which, oh, because one, oh, oh, forgot this.

 One of the elements that was being leaked last night was that the FBI was roaming through the Wilsons neighborhood yesterday, knocking on doors.

-Hello, anybody home, asking if they knew that Valerie Plane worked for the CIA.
+Asking if they knew that Valerie Plame worked for the CIA.

 I mean, you would think they would have had this wrapped up within the first three months.

-You go door to door, you ask anybody in a neighborhood, hey, do you know that your neighbor here over here worked for the CIA?
+You go door to door, you ask anybody in the neighborhood, hey, do you know that your neighbor here over here worked for the CIA?

 But they were just doing it yesterday, according to the news.